jrandj/aws-security-specialty/README.md

         * Encrypt the key material.
         * Import the key material.

     * KMS supports symmetric and asymmetric keys.
 A symmetric key never leaves KMS unencrypted, so to use it you must call AWS KMS.
 For an asymmetric key pair, the private key never leaves KMS unencrypted, but the public key can be downloaded and used outside of KMS.
 The symmetric key is used for both encryption and decryption.
 The asymmetric public key is used for encryption, and the asymmetric private key is used for decryption.
 A symmetric key is recommended for most use cases as it is fast and efficient.
 An asymmetric key pair is required if you need users outside of AWS to encrypt data, as they can use the public key to encrypt.
-The private key of an asymmetric key pair can be used to sign messages and the public key can be used to verify signatures (using the 'Sign' and 'Verify' APIs).
+The private key of an asymmetric key pair can be used to sign messages and the public key can be used to verify signatures (using the *Sign* and *Verify* APIs).

     * Key types include:
         * **Customer-Managed CMKs:** CMKs in your account that you fully create, own, and manage.
 They can be used via the AWS KMS API directly to encrypt and decrypt data that is less than 4KB.
 Any data over 4KB must use what is called a data key.
 The data key is encrypted by the CMK but is exportable unlike the CMK.